 As each year in May, ATSEEE started with enrollment for school transport for the school year 2021-2022.
 All the parents, who are already using ATSEEE services, received an email with important information on enrolling their children for the next school year.

 This practice dates back to 68 years, in the year 1953, when the first European school Luxembourg opened.
-The same year ATSEEE started working and organising school transport for European school.
+The same year ATSEEE was created on 25.09.1953 and started working and organising school transport for European school.
 Such close collaboration between parents association and school administration allows ATSEEE to organise school transport efficiently and provides transport to as many children as possible.

 As each year, both schools were asked to pass this information to all the parents in schools.
 European school Luxembourg 1 did it immediately, but European school Luxembourg 2 didn’t.